Grouse, Partridges and Pheasants

-Rare resident, apparently maintaining a toehold in the north Cork mountains.
+Rare resident breeding species, once common in suitable habitat but now a declining species, apparently maintaining a toehold in the north Cork mountains.

 May be extinct as a native species in the county and releases of hand-reared birds by hunters makes assessing the status of ‘wild’ populations difficult.
 Introduction of birds in the Fermoy area by local gun club continues.

 Global Distribution: The species occurs throughout much of the western Palearctic, with a native range encompassing Portugal, Spain, France, the Netherlands, Germany, Ireland, the United Kingdom, Norway, Sweden, Finland, Belgium, Luxembourg, Denmark, Poland, Estonia, Latvia, Lithuania, Russia, Belarus, Ukraine, the Czech Republic, Slovakia, Switzerland, Liechtenstein, Austria, Italy, Hungary, Slovenia, Croatia, Bosnia and Herzegovina, Serbia, Romania, Moldova, The Former Yugoslav Republic of Macedonia, Bulgaria, Greece, Turkey, Armenia, Georgia, Azerbaijan, Iran, Kazakhstan and China (del Hoyo et al. 1994).
 The subspecies italica, endemic to parts of Italy, has been extinct since the 1980s as a result of hybridisation with introduced individuals of the nominate subspecies (Liukkonen-Anttila et al. 2002).
 (Source: BirdLife International)

 Very rare passage migrant, with most records in mid to late summer.

 Probably bred up to the 19th century (Ussher & Warren:xxviii).